 How the Moon Shaped the Role of Women in Ancient Egypt

-Through modern history, there were times of a strong patriarchal society when the sun was worshiped and times when there was a matriarchal society when the moon was worshiped.
-During much of Egyptian history there was both worship of the moon and worship of the sun as well giving rise to both matriarchal and patriarchal societies.
-For the most part, both the sun, Ra, and the moon, Konsu were a vital part of the religion of ancient Egypt.
-It might be that the objection to Amenhotep IV was to worship only the sun disk at the expense of the moon god.
+Throughout history, strong patriarchal societies existed when the sun was worshiped and times when there was a matriarchal society when the moon was worshiped.
+During much of Egyptian history, people worshiped both the moon and the sun, which gave rise to both matriarchal and patriarchal societies.
+For the most part, both the sun, Ra, and the moon, Konsu, were a vital part of the religion of ancient Egypt.
+It might be that the main objection to Amenhotep IV was that he stressed worship only to the sun disk at the expense of the moon god.
 Much of the traditional Egyptian society rejected this new concept and wanted a balance between the sun and the moon.
-For whatever the reason, the high status of women in ancient Egypt has only been duplicated in the western world in the 20th century.

-By 1500 BC, his great grandson Amenhotep III continued to advance the cause of Egypt and to provide for its people a better life than they had ever known in the past.
-During this time, several women of great talent appeared and were able to make many contributions His queen, was named Tiye.
+Amenhotep III continued to advance the cause of Egypt and to provide for its people a better life than they had ever known in the past.
+During this time, several women of great talent appeared and were able to make many contributions.
+His queen was named Tiye.
 She was perhaps the first in this hierarchy of counselors to the king.
-She is referred to as the Great Royal Wife, a title that had not been used in the past.
-It is believed that she molded the pharaoh’s thinking in matters of state, in matters of religion and provided him with strong support.
+She presumably molded the pharaoh’s thinking in matters of state and religion and provided him with strong support.